MarkCiliaVincenti/raaghu-docs/raaghu/docs/en/Creating-Updating-And-Deleting-Book.md

 Creating a new Book -
 ---------------------

 In order to create a new book, we will create a new component called RdsCompBookForm.
-Run code below in root folder
+If you want to make some other components, run code below in root folder

 ```shell
     raaghu create:component --name=rds-comp-book-form